Exports one or more audio files in any format that Audacity supports from the whole project or the current selection:

-You may abort the export process without writing the file by pressingin the Export Audio / Export Selected Audio dialog, or in the Advanced Mixing Options or Metadata Editor dialogs (if those dialogs appear).
-If you Cancel in any dialog, any changes you made to the "Save in:" directory or file type will not be preserved for next time you export.
+You may abort the export process without writing the file by pressing thebutton in the Export Audio dialog.
+If you Cancel, any changes you made to the "Save in:" directory or file type will not be preserved for next time you export.

 Export progress dialog

 Once you have clicked thebutton in the export dialog and in Edit Metadata, Audacity will display a dialog displaying the progress of writing the exported file:

 The colored progress bar is a visual indicator of how much of the file has been written.
 The Elapsed Time and Remaining Time are estimates and may change as the export progresses.